Omari Crawford

-Omari Crawford is an American politician from the Georgia Democratic Party who serves as a member of the Georgia House of Representatives representing District 84.
+Omari Jarvon Crawford is an American politician from the Georgia Democratic Party who serves as a member of the Georgia House of Representatives representing District 89.
 He was first elected in 2022.

 Crawford attended Florida A&M University on a track and field scholarship, earning a place on the All-Academic Conference Team for three consecutive years.
 He had previously been on the track team at Southwest DeKalb High School.
 He earned a Bachelor of Science in political science and a Master of Public Administration (M.P.A.) from FAMU, in 2008 and 2009, respectively.
 Crawford later completed a dual-degree program at North Carolina Central University, earning both a Juris Doctor and a Master of Business Administration in 2013.

 Crawford was an Assistant County Attorney in DeKalb County, Georgia.